 Districts (not individual schools) are required to provide a range of artifacts to document and describe how the district meets the various Organizational Principles.
 Examples of artifacts may include contracts, district policies, materials describing specific services and anticipated outcomes, notes from meetings, survey results, pictures, etc.

 The requirements are comprehensive and will likely require significant time, depending on the number of participants working on the application and the available evidence.
-As the application will open in April and be due at the end of September, it is believed that most districts will primarily work during the summer months to compile the artifacts and evidence supporting their application.
+As the application will open in April and be due September 30, it is believed that most districts will primarily work during the summer months to compile the artifacts and evidence supporting their application.

 It is recommended that at least two or more individuals with knowledge of district resources, policies, and services participate.